immunant/c2rust/docs/cross-check-tutorial.md

 ## Running cross-checked programs
 ### Offline mode
 We currently provide a few offline cross-checking backend libraries:
-  * `libfakechecks` outputs a list of the cross-checks linearly to either standard output or to a file (specified using the `FAKECHECKS_OUTPUT_FILE` environment variable)
+  * `libfakechecks` outputs a list of the cross-checks linearly to either standard output or a file (specified using the `FAKECHECKS_OUTPUT_FILE` environment variable)
   * `fakechecks-zstd` library from `cross-checks/rust-checks/backends` (can also be used with the clang plugin) outputs a binary encoding of the cross-checks that is compressed using zstd, and is much more space-efficient than